PowerPlatformNerd/Azure-Maps-Custom-Connector/README.md

 Azure Maps Custom Connector is a **Power Platform** custom connector that integrates Azure Maps API services into **Power Automate and Power Apps**.
 This connector enables users to access geospatial data, geocoding, routing, weather forecasts, and other location-based services within their Power Platform solutions.

 ## Features
-- 🌍 **Geocoding & Reverse Geocoding** – Convert addresses into geographic coordinates and vice versa.(Available)
+- 🌍 **Geocoding & Reverse Geocoding** – Convert addresses into precise geographic coordinates and retrieve address details from latitude and longitude using Azure Maps.(Available)
-- 🚗 **Routing & Directions** – Generate optimized routes, including traffic-aware navigation.
+- 🚗 **Routing & Directions** – Calculate optimized routes with turn-by-turn navigation, considering real-time traffic conditions, road restrictions, and travel modes.
 (TBA)
-- 🔎 **Search & POI Lookup** – Find places of interest (POI), such as businesses, landmarks, and facilities.
-(TBA)
-- ☁️ **Weather & Traffic Data** – Retrieve real-time weather updates and traffic conditions.
-(TBA)
-- ⏳ **Time Zone & Elevation Services** – Get precise time zone information and elevation data for a given location.
-(TBA)
+- ⏳ **Batch Address Search Process** – Utilize Azure Maps to process multiple address search queries in a single API call, returning geocoded coordinates, structured address details, and relevant metadata such as time zone and elevation for each location.(TBA)

 ## Prerequisites
 - 🔹 **Azure Maps Account** with an active subscription.